abulzunayed/Course_Basic-Pythons_Udemy/README.md

-# Use of basic Python codes including function, loop, indexing, libraries.
+# My coding practice of basic Python codes including function, loop, indexing, libraries and son on.